Kofijoo/norsklaer/README.md

 ## Contributing

 This project serves as a portfolio demonstration of edtech development capabilities.
-For collaboration or technical discussions, please reach out via [your contact information].
+For collaboration or technical discussions, please reach out via joshuaagyekum21@gmail.com.

 ## License